Creation Care Task Force

 - Virginia Outdoors Foundation works toward protecting open and farm land.

-- Virginia Youth Climate Cooperative is a youth-led grassroots organization fighting for climate justice through action, education, and lobbying.
+- Virginia Youth Climate Cooperative is a youth-led grassroots organization fighting for climate justice.

 - Zero Waste Food Management